© 2024 Ideastream Public Media

 1. Was there a time in your life when an animal helped you feel better?

-Alexandra Samame is an intern with the education team at Ideastream Public Media.
+Alexandra Samame was an intern with the education team at Ideastream Public Media for the 2023-2024 academic year.